Insights & Updates

 Besides hurting your business from a topline perspective, fake reviews also don’t provide you with any valuable information as to how to improve on your customer experience.

 In fact, not just fake reviews, online and social media reviews in general don’t really offer actionable feedback.
 Known to be vague, unverifiable and oftentimes text-heavy, online reviews make it impossible to distill key learnings and action items by sifting through hundreds of reviews and communicating that to your teams at a location level.
-We have a more detailed blog on why the three most common ways for customer feedback collection ultimately fail.
+We have a (https://get.tattleapp.com/blog/why-the-3-most-common-feedback-collection-methods-ultimately-fail/) on why the three most common ways for customer feedback collection ultimately fail.

 And now, over 200 hospitality brands across 9,000 locations are using this all-in-one Customer Experience Improvement (CXI) platform.